Students with Undocumented-DACA Status

 - As an independent contractor you can apply for an Independent Taxpayer Identification Number regardless of your immigration status.
-Read Life after College: A Guide for Undocumented Students by Educators for Fair Consideration (E4FC) for more information (pages 29-35).
+Read Life after College: A Guide for Undocumented Students by Immigrants Rising for more information (pages 29-35).

 Have you considered starting your own business?

 A limited liability company (LLC) is an option.
 An individual or group of people can form a LLC.
-Read Life after College: A Guide for Undocumented Students by Educators for Fair Consideration (E4FC) for more information (pages 35-37).
+Read Life after College: A Guide for Undocumented Students by Immigrants Rising for more information (pages 35-37).

 What happens if you have to disclose your status?

 First and foremost, it is your decision whether or not to share your status.
 We acknowledge that is confusing and stressful to decide when and with whom to share your status.
 It is important, however, to provide information that is true.
 The Career Center is here to support you.
 You may decide to share your status with an organization early in the hiring process or in an interview if you feel comfortable doing so, and to start a discussion about how to move forward in the process.
 It is important to consider who you would want to disclose to (sharing with a recruiter v. a supervisor) and in what manner (disclosing in a personal statement for graduate school v. in an interview).
 If you are unsure about whether and how to disclose your status, meet with your Career Communities coach.
 This person can support you during these uncomfortable situations.

 Depending on your field, graduate school may be a logical next step after completing your bachelor’s degree.
 You can meet with us to discuss pursuing master’s or doctoral programs and to get help with the graduate school application process.